PiotrStadnicki/Posnet_Fiscal_Raport/README.md

 1. First, you need to obtain a report from a fiscal printer using an archiver

-2. write down from the Booklet at the end of the report and place it directly under the last line
+2. write down from the Booklet at the end of the report and place it directly under the last line<br>

 .
-Unique number
+Unique number<br>
 .
-Factory serial number
+Factory serial number<br>
-.Evidence Number
+.Evidence Number<br>
 .
-Dates of technical inspections
+Dates of technical inspections<br>

 3. Ready reports are automatically generated from all text files from the "Raporty" folder